 The Whitehall police responded to these and other calls recently.

-· Officers assisted EMS in the 1500 block of Corinth Road.
+· Officers assisted EMS in the 900 block of West Union Street.

-· Police responded to a report of a disturbance in the 4200 block of Spruce Street.
+· Police responded to a suspicious activity in the 900 block of Mickley Road.